-Buttermilk Falls is is full of nature to discover, an outstanding vacation stop over destination when traveling through the Haliburton Highlands.
+Buttermilk Falls is full of nature to discover, an outstanding vacation stop over destination when traveling through the Haliburton Highlands.

 A great spot to stop and break up your journey with a small hike or family picnic.

 The falls is located alongside a rapidly flowing river that drains Halls Lake into Boshkung Lake

 - Not all-natural – A concrete log chute transformed the original wood chute constructed back in the early 1800s